 The voting devices seemed well-designed and easy to use, reducing the burden of both voters and poll workers.
 They present one race at a time to the voter, which in my opinion is the best method.
-I looked at the messages they presented in several situations (e.g. a ballot jam) and found them very understandable.
+The messages were very understandable.
 I also spot-checked the Hart documentation for administrators and poll workers and found it understandable as well.
 It is still a formidable task to run an election, but good documentation and clear messages ease the burden significantly.

-The Touch Writer does have the disadvantage that each voter must be authorized by a poll worker who physically walks to the Touch Writer, enters a password to gain access, and then selects the voter's precinct.
+The Touch Writer does have the disadvantage that each voter must be authorized by a poll worker who must physically walk to the Touch Writer, enter a password to gain access, and then select the voter's precinct.
 In my opinion, this procedure is awkward and requires a lot of poll-worker time.
-However, a Touch Writer in every polling location would provide access to disabled voters.
+However, a single Touch Writer in every polling location would provide access to disabled voters.

-The Touch Writer Duo does not have this disadvantage, because each voter is given a five-digit access code that controls ballot selection.
-Since voters on the Duo are also given a piece of thermal paper to record their choices, there is a small inconvenience, because they must enter their access code while holding both the blank "ballot" and the slip of paper containing the access code.
+The Touch Writer Duo does not have this disadvantage, because each voter is given a piece of thermal paper with a five-digit access code that controls ballot selection.
+Since voters on the Duo are also given a blank sheet of ballot stock to record their choices, there is a small inconvenience, because they must enter their access code while holding both the blank sheet and the slip of paper containing the access code.